Petlja/PLCT-Server/README.md

 Create a Python virtual environment for the project and make it active.
 You may use Poetry to create the virtual environment, but you also can keep using whatever you want since Poetry works well in any active Python virtual environment.

-Take care to have the Python virtual environment acitvated before continue.
-If you use terminal/console integrated in your IDE, set it up to have an appropriate virutal environment activated.
+Take care to have the Python virtual environment activated before continue.
+If you use terminal/console integrated in your IDE, set it up to have an appropriate virtual environment activated.

 Do initial install/build using npm: